Table of Contents

 Originally developed by Dolby Stereo Digital in 1994, Dolby Digital is an audio compression technology.
-It efficiently transfers audio signals to AV preamplifier/processor or receiver that have the capability in decoding it.
+It efficiently transfers audio signals to the AV preamplifier/processor or receiver that has the capability in decoding it.

 On the other hand, Dolby Digital Plus is an improved audio technology which is based on Dolby Digital.
 It is a digital-based sound format in high definition which supports up to eight channels.
 Blu-ray discs utilize this audio format.
 In addition to that, it is also compatible with the interface of HDMI.

 Media formats both utilize these audio technologies.
 However, there are notable differences between both.
 Provided below are the features they differ.